petershin/liferay-learn/docs/courses/latest/en/application-development/designing-user-interfaces/adding-the-form-to-the-apply-page.md

    ![Set the Success Message to Page and select Application Submission.](./adding-the-form-to-the-apply-page/images/07.png)

 1. Click *Publish*.

+Great!
+Now that you've added the form and configured its elements, Delectable Bonsai's prospective distributors can use the form to submit applications.
+Next, design the success page for application submissions.

 Next: [Adding Details to the Success Page](./adding-details-to-the-success-page.md)